 Pumpkin and vanilla were meant for each other.
 Ditto with all the spices in this incredibly light, moist, delicious cake.
-Really, what could say autumn better than a freshly baked pumpkin cake or pie — or latte, I might add?
+Really, what could say autumn better than a freshly baked Pumpkin Chiffon Cake, a Pumpkin Pie or Pumpkin Spice Latte?
 Over the years I’ve really come to appreciate really fresh spices.
 I grate my nutmeg and grind allspice and cinnamon in a coffee grinder dedicated just for spices.
 The flavors really pop when they’re fresh.
 And our dear vanilla is the backup chorus once again, making sure all the flavors work synergistically.

 Move over brownies.
 The World’s Best Blondies are gaining popularity one bite at a time!
 A meringue-like top, chewy bottom and really delicious!

 These are the appetizer of your dreams, the kind you’d most want with a beverage of choice at the end of a work-week, or sitting outside with friends on a late summer afternoon while dinner cooks on a grill.
 Or just about anytime you want something both savory and soothing.
 My only caveat is that these Herbed Cheddar Shortbread cookies are very addictive, so be prepared!

 I have a confession to make.
 Until yesterday, I have never made a cheese soufflé.
 This is a somewhat startling revelation given I’ve been cooking since I was five years old.
 When I was younger, I was intimidated by the idea that it might fail and I would have what I assumed would look like a pancake.
 (It won’t).
 This was of especial concern if I had guests waiting for a spectacular dinner that failed.